fvanwijk/msw-ui/README.md

 - Despite these docs say you can install MSW-UI via npm, it isn't published yet.
 So for now you need to copy msw-ui.ts and optionally MSW-UI.Vue into your own project.
 - When you hard refresh the page, the MSW client is reinitialized so that all handlers are gone.
 You also can't see which scenarios are currently active.
 This is a MSW shortcoming which could be implemented in MSW-UI.
+- Theoretically all the scenario stuff should also work in Node but I haven't tested it yet.
+The use case is also less strong because usually you use MSW in unit tests and you will set mocks manually during a specific test.
+- This project is not unit tested yet.
+How ironic.

 ## Run example locally